Four Flags Farm DIY Chicken Tractor Plan

 Cut a 1 x 8 board to 26.25 to 26.5 in., be sure to measure your opening to get a precise fit.
 You’ll then cut this board in half.

 You’ll attach one of the 3.25 in. pieces to each of the nesting boxes where the boxes meet the siding.
-You’ll then need to build and attach the lids of the nesting boxes.
+Then you’ll need to build and attach the lids of the nesting boxes.
 The lids to the nesting boxes are comprised of two 1 x 8 boards cut to the 26.25 to 26.5 in. length.

 These boards are fastened together with a cross piece of 1 x 8 that has been cut to 1.5 in. wide & 12.5 in. long and three deck screws.
 Using the gate hinges, attach the two doors that you’ve built to the nesting boxes as shown in the photos below.